nspcc-dev/neofs-api/proto-docs/object.md

 ### Message Header.Attribute
 `Attribute` is a user-defined Key-Value metadata pair attached to the object.

+Key name must be a object-unique valid UTF-8 string.
+Value can't be empty.
+Objects with duplicated attribute names or attributes with empty values will be considered invalid.

 There are some "well-known" attributes starting with `__NEOFS__` prefix that affect system behaviour: